HopedWall/rs-gfatovcf/README.md

     - if ref\[i\] and path\[i+1\] are equal -> **INS**
     - if ref\[i\] and path\[i\] are different -> **SNV**

-This will be repeated for each reference path.
+This will be repeated for each reference path and for each bubble.